BrightTheBackpack/blot-tac-toe/README.md

-its still a little buggy, but it works for the most part. there is 1 kinda big bug that ill fix in the morning so i hope yall don't test it untill like later than that
+its still a little buggy, but it works for the most part.

 how to play!